Trey Mancini Player Props: Cubs vs. Padres

-Trey Mancini -- with a slugging percentage of .241 in his past 10 games, including no homers) -- will be in action for the Chicago Cubs versus the San Diego Padres, with Ryan Weathers on the mound, on June 4 at 5:30 PM ET.
+On Monday, Trey Mancini (batting .179 in his past 10 games) and the Chicago Cubs face the San Diego Padres, whose starting pitcher will be Blake Snell.
+First pitch is at 9:10 PM ET.

-He is looking to bounce back after he struck out four times in his last game against the Padres.
+In his last game, he notched a home run while going 1-for-4 against the Padres.

 Trey Mancini Game Info & Props vs. the Padres